nikhilbarge/shopping-cart/README.md

 	 "PATCH" "/v1/cart"
 	 "DELETE" "/v1/cart"
 	 "DELETE" "/v1/cart/{itemid}"

+All Api for Inventory, Cart, logout will required access_token to be passed in header or as query param (access_token)

 Build:
  update repository details in ./Makefile and use following command to generate build and push image to docker repo
  command: make all